AlbrechtL/welle.io/README.md

 Raspberry Pi 2 and 3
 ---
-To build and run welle.io on a Raspberry Pi 2 and 3 with GPU acceleration, please visit this repository: https://github.com/AlbrechtL/dab-rpi_raspbian_image
+To build and run welle.io on a Raspberry Pi 2 and 3 with GPU acceleration, please visit this repository: https://github.com/AlbrechtL/dab-rpi_raspbian_image (outdated)

 Limitations
 ===
-* CMake is not tested
+* CMake is not maintained
-* DAB is not tested (only DAB+ is tested)
+* DAB is not tested

 Development
 ===